 Mundified barlie, oates and Durer’s rhinoceros

 L’Agriculture et Maison Rustique was published first in Italian, then in French and English .
-The Library had copies of the latter two, the French front page dated 1693.
+The Library had copies of the latter two, the front page of the one examined dated 1593.
 It’s an early account of crops and their uses.
-On pages devoted to cereals, it explains how to mundify barley, to convert it to the consistency of papmeate and to add fruits and seeds for taste as available or wanted.
-[A further article on Mundified barley is in progress.]
+On pages devoted to cereals, it explains how to mundify barley, to convert it to the consistency of papmeate and to add fruits and seeds for taste as available or desired .

 Then on oats, the book refers to the property of oat seed to emerge in other crops (known today as ‘volunteer’ weeds).